Koore people: History

-The Koore have emigrated from Gamo highlands in the middle of the 14th century.
-Some informants also say a group of people emigrated, as Christian missionaries from Manz, Shewa, to Amaro (also called Koorso by the Koore) via Dawuro and Gamo between the middle of the 14th century and the beginning of the 15th century.
+The Koore have emigrated from Gamo highlands in the middle of the 14th century.but accurately Some informants also say a group of people emigrated, as Christian missionaries from Manz, Shewa amhara to Amaro (also called Koorso by the Koore) via Dawuro and Gamo between the middle of the 14th century and the beginning of the 15th century.

 There were many dispersed and unified indigenous Oma (clan) in Koorso when these emigrants came to Amaro (Koorso).
 The new emigrants fought with these indigenous tribes and eventually forced some of them to fly to Burji, Konso and Derashe.
 The remaining indigenous tribes were intermingled with the newcomers to form a people of new identity, the Koore.

 The emigrants who were assimilated with indigenous tribes were said to have carried with them tabot (Ark of the Covenant) and are believed to have founded some Orthodox churches including Yero Medhane Alem, Icha Giorgis, and Derba Menena Michael.
 Eventually the Kingdom of Amarro was established at about the end of the 14th century with 23 administrative units or districts called daynete.
 Since its establishment the Kingdom of Amaro was ruled by Kaates, kings (Awoke, 1985).
 Oral informants say, Ahmed Gran (local called "llusa") invaded the Kingdom of Amaro (Koorso) in the 16th century, thereby burning its churches and persecuting the Christians.

 Generally there were 19 kings from three dynasties in Koorso from the middle of the 14th century to the incorporation of the kingdom into the Ethiopian Empire by Ras Leul Seged, general of Menelik II, in 1896.
 After its incorporation into the Ethiopian Empire, Amaro was organized as a woreda, with its administrative center first at Qerchele, then at Dano, and finally at Kele, but before that it was organized in to two sub-woredas.
 This woreda lasted until 1981 E.C., when Amaro woreda was partitioned between Gedeo and Gamo-Gofa.
 After the military regime of Derg was toppled in 1991 by the Ethiopian People's Revolutionary Democratic Front, Amaro was re-established as a special woreda Administration under the Southern Nations Nationalities and Peoples Region.